solid/team/tasks/apps-aggregation.md

 Curation and maintenance of the list of Solid applications is based on the [inclusion and exclusion criteria](https://solidproject.org/apps#app-inclusion-and-exclusion-criteria).
 The task force is also responsible for processing proposed changes to the criteria.

-Submissions of new apps should also be made publicly, through mechanics such as Pull Requests to solidproject.org.
+Requesting an update to the list of applications is recorded through a GitHub Pull Request on the [solid/solidproject.org](https://github.com/solid/solidproject.org/pulls) repository.

 ## Task Force Members